mike-s123/MStar-WLAN/README.md

 ## License

-* Original work, License CC-BY-NC, https://creativecommons.org/licenses/by-nc/4.0/legalcode
+* Original work by Mike Sauve, License CC-BY-NC, https://creativecommons.org/licenses/by-nc/4.0/legalcode

-* some HTML/CSS stuff is from [Ian Sparkes](https://bitbucket.org/isparkes/nixiefirmwarev2/src), and is also CC-BY-NC.
+* Some HTML/CSS stuff is from [Ian Sparkes](https://bitbucket.org/isparkes/nixiefirmwarev2/src), and is also CC-BY-NC.

-* libraries used will have their own licenses. some parts subject to other licenses as noted.
+* Libraries used will have their own licenses.
+Some parts may be subject to other licenses as noted.